-4.9.3.
+4.8.3.
 Procedure for certificate revocation

-Certificate revocation may be carried out in following manners:

-- submission of an non-electronic request paper document, - submission of a request by fax or phone call.
+Certificate revocation may be carried out by submission of a request by phone call.

 Upon successful verification of a revocation request by the certification authority, the certificate is revoked.
 Information about the revoked certificate is published on the Certificate Revocation List (see chapter 7.2), issued by the certification authority.